I am a Zivver admin

 Mapping attributes with Active Directory

-When you create Zivver accounts based on data from Microsoft Active Directory you need to configure HelloID in such a way that it provides the same information (i.e. username and ZivverAccountKey) when creating account and when logging an account in.
+When you create Zivver accounts based on data from Microsoft Active Directory, you need to configure HelloID in such a way that it provides the same information (i.e. username and ZivverAccountKey) when creating accounts and when logging an account in.
 If this is not done correctly, HelloID cannot decrypt the user mailbox and the user will be asked to fill in a password.

 Configure SSO in Zivver